 Each of these sachets contains two sections.
 First, you fold the sachet, then you rip off the top and pour the powder into water to create a paste.
 After that, all you need to do is massage it onto your face for 30 seconds.
 It lathers and leaves skin feeling super smooth and clean.
 It contains 20% vitamin C along with AHAs.
 Like the Elixseri serum, you only need to use this a couple of times a week.
 I have acne-prone, combination skin that can take a lot, so I'm using both each week (what can I say, I'm a rebel).

-I have raved about this on my Instagram.
 I still love Glossier Boy Brow and Benefit Gimme Brow, but this really gives those a run for their money.
-The tinted formula imparts colour to the brow hairs whilst the waxy texture combined with the miniature brush helps you to create full, bushy brows.
-It's a game changer if you love that sort of brow look.
+The tinted formula imparts color to the brow hairs whilst the waxy texture combined with the miniature brush helps you to create full, bushy brows.
+It's a game-changer if you love that sort of brow look.